bergesinstitute/graf-method/book-5-unit-4.md

 # Pronombres relativos (relative pronouns)

+## Adverbios interrogativos como pronombres relativos

-Los adverbios interrogativos (*qué, cuándo, dónde,* etc.) pueden funcionar como adverbios relativos (y en este caso no tienen acento).
+Los adverbios interrogativos (*qué, cuándo, dónde,* etc.) pueden funcionar como pronombres relativos (y en este caso no tienen acento).
 Funcionan igual que en inglés.
 Tradicionalmente usábamos todos, pero es verdad que hoy usamos *que* más que *quien* cuando nos referimos a una persona.

-💂 Interrogative adverbs (*qué, cuándo, dónde,* etc.) can function as relative adverbs (and in this case they do not have an accent).
+💂 Interrogative adverbs (*qué, cuándo, dónde,* etc.) can function as relative pronouns (and in this case they do not have an accent mark).
 They function the same as in English.
 Traditionally we used all of them, but it is true that today we use *que* more than *quien* when referring to a person.

-*Este es el hombre que te llamó.*
+*Este es el hombre que te llamó.* (This i the man who/that called you.)

-*El restaurante que me recomendaste es muy bueno.*
+*El restaurante que me recomendaste es muy bueno.* (The restaurant that you recommended to me is very good.)

-*En la casa donde nací ahora no vive nadie.*
+*En la casa donde nací ahora no vive nadie.* (Nobody lives now in the house where I was born.)

-*Cuando María me llamó, y ya había salido.*
+*Cuando María me llamó, y ya había salido.* (When María called me, y had already left.)

 ## Lo que